-4. Once file is opened choose the Export Button.
-This will open up the file in EXCEL.
-At this point save file to the standard location for data files using standard continuous monitoring naming convention in the .xls format.
+3. Click on the "Export to CSV" button.
+Save the file to the standard location for data files using the standard continuous monitoring naming convention, adding the word "raw at the end, in the .csv format.

-Using the file naming convention of the station three-letter designation followed by the two-digit year and the two-digit week. (e.g., JUG0718.cdf would be the 18th week of 2007).
+Using the file naming convention of the station three-letter designation followed by the two-digit year and the two-digit week. (e.g., JUG0718raw.csv would be the 18th week of 2007).